 Our Reception children follow the Early Years Foundation Stage Guidance.
 This contains the Early Learning Goals, which are learning targets set by the government to prepare the children for when they start the National Curriculum in Year 1.
-Both Key Stage 1 and 2 follow the National Literacy and Numeracy Strategies.
-For the Foundation subjects they follow the National Curriculum and some of the Qualification and Curriculum Authority schemes of work.
+Both Key Stage 1 and 2 deliver the National Curriculum.